 Dr Christopher Muller-Pollard

-- Senior Clinical Lecturer, Imperial College London
+Consultant Psychiatrist, Senior Clinical Lecturer, Imperial College London, Addictions, General Psychiatry

-My professional qualifications, accreditations and memberships:
+Professional qualifications, accreditations and memberships

 - MBBS BSc (Hons)

-Additional information about my research:
+Additional information about research, publications and interests